Nap Transitions: When to Drop a Nap

 Dropping a Nap without Affecting the Baby’s Health

 Every baby is different.
 If your baby gets too irritable and anxious during the nap transition, then it means they’re not ready for the change and you need to take it slower.
-It can take up to a week of trying to get your child accustomed to their new sleeping patterns so don’t give up on the second day.
+However, It can take up to a week of trying to get your child accustomed to their new sleeping patterns so don’t give up on the second day.